kognetiks/kognetiks-chatbot/readme.txt

 * Intuitive & Human-like Interactions: Powered by OpenAI's Large Language Model (LLM) API, ChatGPT uses natural language processing to engage with users in a conversational manner.
 * 24/7 Assistance: Automate customer service, reduce response times, and boost satisfaction across various fields, such as healthcare, education, finance, and more.
-* Easy Integration: Designed to work effortlessly with gpt-3.5-turbo or gpt-4 models, seamlessly bringing life to your WordPress website.
+* Easy Integration: Designed to work effortlessly with OpenAI API seamlessly bringing life to your WordPress website.

+✨ **OpenAI Models Supported**

+✨ GPT-3.5 (gpt-3.5-turbo)
+✨ GPT-4 (gpt-4 models
+✨ **GPT-4 Turbo ('gpt-4-1106-preview' with training data up to April 2023)**

 🚀 **Join Us in the Revolution of Personalized User Experience!**